Schachte/Mermrender/README.md

 Next, you need to run it through an escaper like the following: https://www.freeformatter.com/java-dotnet-escape.html#ad-output

 #### 3) Generate the image link to embed
-Send a `POST` request to `localhost:3000/encode` with a `diagram` key in the body with the above escaped diagram:
+Send a `POST` request to `http://localhost:3000/encode/plantuml` or `http://localhost:3000/encode/mermaid` depending on the type with a `diagram` key in the body with the above escaped diagram:

 Example Body:
 ```